ncr/flickr_spy/_posts/2009-12-23-reporting progress.markdown

 _I need to work on soundtrack ;)_

 Anyway, I want to experiment with something.
 As you have noticed there's no RSS here and no comment system.
 I like [Disqus](http://disqus.com/) but lets do the experiment.
-Please comment <a href="http://flickr.com/gp/ncr/w13u8w" target="_blank">here</a> (opens in new window) - this is a private link (a guest pass) to flickr comments under the above vid.
+Please comment <a href="http://flickr.com/gp/ncr/w13u8w">here</a> - this is a private link (a guest pass) to flickr comments under the above vid.
 Enjoy.